mobilecoinofficial/android-sdk/docs/dev-overview/share-public-addresses.md

 In order for a user to receive MobileCoin transactions, they must share their `PublicAddress` with a sender.
 The sender can save this `PublicAddress` for future transactions.
 A user's `PublicAddress` is not considered secret and does not expose any information about the corresponding account information, past/future transactions, or balances.

-[^note]:
 Users can share their public addresses without sending a transaction.
+Public addresses can be exchanged prior to any transactions taking place and saved as part of a contact or contact-like data structure.
+This could allow for reconstruction of transaction history between known contacts using Recoverable Transaction History (RTH).

 ### Implementation